Cervical Cancer (cont.)

 - Malignant growths (cervical cancer):

-- may sometimes be a threat to life
+- may become a threat to life if not found soon enough

 - can invade nearby tissues and organs